YoonChi/sign-lang-recognition/README.md

 # Introduction
-Build a neural network to translate sign language - first, alphabet, then basic sayings, etc.
+Build a neural network to translate sign language static images of alphabet and simple phrases, and then graduate to translating real-time sign-language.

 ### Due Dates <em>(Tentative)</em>:
 - [x] Project proposal (team-based)